marcodalessandro76/MPPI/sphinx_source/index.rst

 .. toctree:: pwInput
 .. toctree:: yamboInput

-Run (many) calculations in QuantumESPRESSO and Yambo.
+Run calculations in QuantumESPRESSO and Yambo.
 The QeCalculator manage the execution of all the programs (pw.x,ph.x,...) of the suite.

 The YamboCalculator object manage the yambo and ypp executables and also their time-dependent variants